reinaldoarrosi/fileupload/README.md

 There is also an ASP.NET server-side upload handler implementation in src/server/AspNet.FileUploadHandler.cs<br>

 ##Components
-This project contains 3 distinct components that are build on top of moxie and jQuery
+This project contains 4 distinct components that are build on top of moxie and jQuery
-- A function called fileupload.FileEx that adds 3 new methods (upload, abort, generatePreview) to the mOxie.File class
+- An extension to the mOxie.File class that adds 3 new methods (upload, abort, generatePreview)
+- A fileupload.FakeFile class that mimics the mOxie.File class through noops mehtods.
+This is useful for representing files that are on the server.
-- A jQuery plugin to create a file picker 'button' that allows the user to select files to upload (depends on fileupload.FileEx)
+- A jQuery plugin to create a file picker 'button' that allows the user to select files to upload (depends on fileupload mOxie.File extensions)
 - A fileupload.uploadQueue class to create an upload queue that can manage uploading multiple files and reporting upload progress, completion, failure, etc...

-## fileupload.FileEx(file)
+## mOxie.File extensions
-This functions receives a file (HTML API File or mOxie.File) and ADDS 3 methods to the file instance:
+These are the 3 methods that are added to the mOxie.File class:
 ####upload(url, [options])
 Uploads the file to the given _url_<br>
 __Returns__: a PROMISE where callbacks can be attached<br>